udelcodes/udelcodes.github.io/cyber4.md

 # Infiltrate the L33k3rs!

-So, let go to the terminal we have been using the past couple of days:  <a href="http://157.230.203.138/term" target="_blank">TERMINAL</a>
+So, let's go to the terminal we have been using the past couple of days:  <a href="http://157.230.203.138/term" target="_blank">TERMINAL</a>

 First begin by listing all the files in the home directory
 - `ls`